lucagoslar/sveltekit-fullstack/README.md

 ## Building

 You may build for any target wanted.
 However, this project is preconfigured to operate on Docker.
-Be sure to adapt your environment variables before running the application.
+Similar to before, create a copy of `.env.example`.
+However, name it `.env.production` this time.
+Take into consideration that your application will use port `3000` in production.

 ```bash
 # build and run the image